Tuition Remission

 Up to 4 graduate credit hours in the semester they are scheduled to teach.

-What is the fee remission benefit to the adjunct?
+• What is the tuition remission benefit to the adjunct?

-Funding for this program will come from the Graduate School.
-The program will be reviewed annually by the Provost office and Graduate School.
+Funding for this program will come from the College of Graduate Programs and Honors Studies.
+The program will be reviewed annually by the Office of the Provost and College of Graduate Programs and Honors Studies.